Tinku1001/jewelleryForm/README.md

 ## Overview

-This project provides a form that allows users to customize their jewelry preferences based on various criteria such as occasion, purchase type, gender, age group, jewelry type, and budget.
+This project provides a form that allows users to customize their jewellery preferences based on various criteria such as occasion, purchase type, gender, age group, jewelry type, and budget.
 Users can also upload an image to match with an outfit.

 ## Table of Contents